Swimming Pool Safety

 Below is a quick snapshot of some of the main points of the Swimming Pool Regulations looked at by inspectors.

-• Gates must be self-closing and latch from all positions with no momentum used to aid the closure.
+- Gates must be self-closing and latch from all positions with no momentum used to aid the closure.

-• Fence height at a minimum height of 1200mm.
+- Fence height at a minimum height of 1200mm.

-• Pool gate to swing away from pool area.
+- Pool gate to swing away from pool area.

-• No gaps greater than 100mm.
+- No gaps greater than 100mm.

-• There can be no climbable objects, steps, retaining walls or ground level changes within 500mm of the barrier.
+- There can be no climbable objects, steps, retaining walls or ground level changes within 500mm of the barrier.

-• Where a boundary fence forms part of the pool barrier, there must be at least an 1800mm drop from the top of the fence to the finished ground level on the pool side of the barrier.
+- Where a boundary fence forms part of the pool barrier, there must be at least an 1800mm drop from the top of the fence to the finished ground level on the POOL SIDE of the barrier.
 Finished ground level applies to any permanent stable surface and can include raised garden beds, pool equipment enclosures and the like.

 Pool Safety Brochure

 The City produces a quick guide brochure to assist you in understanding the requirements of your barrier inspection.
-To view the brochure click on the download link – Swimming Pool Safety Brochure
+To view the brochure click the link below

 Building or Constructing a Swimming Pool

 If you are installing a new pool, you will need to apply for a building permit for the pool and the pool fence.
+Please note if the company installing the pool is different to the one installing the fence, then a separate application needs to be submitted.

-Please refer to Building Services – Applying for a permit – section of the web site for information on applying for a building permit.
+Please refer to the Building Services – Applying for a permit – section of the web site for information on applying for a building permit.

 For further information on the rules and regulations surrounding pool barrier please click on the link that will take you to the DMIRS Rules for Pools Brochure created by the state government.